 DDOT has launched the Park and Charge Pilot in November 2010 to provide electric vehicle users the ability to charge up at public curbside parking spaces.

 Request crosswalk lines, turn arrows, lane dividers or bike lane pavement marking installion or repair using the District government's Service Request Center.

 Use your mobile phone to pay for parking at metered spaces throughout the District.

 DDOT uses performance-based parking to manage the on-street parking resources in pilot areas of DC.

 The District's standard is to repair potholes within three days of reporting.

 DDOT strives to achieve and maintain safe and beautiful public spaces throughout the District.

-Residents or contractors who wish to plant, prune or remove a tree within the Public Right-of-Way must first obtain permission from DDOT's Urban Forestry Administration (UFA).
+Residents or contractors who wish to plant, prune or remove a tree within the public right of way must first obtain permission from DDOT's Urban Forestry Division (UFD).